The Beloved (band): Later activity

 After X, the compilation Single File followed in 1997, promoted by a re-release of "The Sun Rising" (which reached number 31, only five positions lower than the original 1989 release) which included some new remixes.

 Jon and Helena released several underground 12" singles in the following years under different names, including: "It's a Universal Thing" / "All That Jazz", "Stella Does Tricks" and "Density" (1998, 2000, 2001, as Adam & Eve); "Ride with Me" (1998, as Lucky Hole); "Baby Sheik" (1998, as The London Authority); and "King of Deep" / "Peking Dub" (2003, as Deepo King).
 Jon also released two further Beloved singles in 2000: "With You", a cover version of Sparks' 1981 song "When I'm with You", which was originally recorded for a tribute album, and "Timeslip".

-Marsh later became a respected club DJ, holding monthly residencies at Ministry of Sound between 1994 and 1998, and Fabric between 1999 and 2004.
-He played all over the UK and Europe on a regular basis until he stopped to focus more on his family.
+Starting in the late 1990s, Marsh became a well-respected club DJ, holding monthly residencies at Ministry of Sound between 1994 and 1998, and Fabric between 1999 and 2004.
+He played all over the UK and Europe and regularly featured in techno compilations by Fabric until he stopped in the late 2000s to focus more on his family.
 He has also collaborated with original band member Steve Waddington and others on new material, most of which remains unreleased.

-Digital releases and Special Editions
+Digital releases and special editions

 Marsh has been uploading the band's discography on streaming services such as Spotify throughout the late 2010s, including rare remixes that were previously only available on limited edition 12" records.
 In April 2019, the first single released under the Beloved name since 2000 was released for Record Store Day, "Your Love Takes Me Higher (Evil Mix)" / "Awoke", released by the band's new label New State Music.
 The first track was a previously unreleased remix of "Your Love Takes Me Higher" from 1988 and the second, "Awoke", was a previously unreleased and unnamed song from late 1990, intended for use on a direct follow-up to Happiness which was shelved.
 The single was only physically released on 12" vinyl and only had 1,500 copies pressed.

 On 31 January 2020, a remastered re-release of Where It Is was released both on streaming platforms and as a 2-CD physical set.
 It contains 31 total tracks, with bonus demos and alternate versions of tracks, along with an extensive booklet containing previously unseen photos of and in-depth information on that incarnation of the band, written by Tim Havard.
 This re-release peaked at number 88 on the UK Physical Albums Chart.
-A similar re-release of Happiness was also released on 7 August 2020, this peaked at number 77 on the UK Albums Chart, number 8 on the UK Physical Albums Chart and reached number 1 on the UK Dance Chart.
+A similar re-release of Happiness was also released on 7 August 2020, with booklet notes written by Jon Marsh.
+This peaked at number 77 on the UK Albums Chart, number 8 on the UK Physical Albums Chart and reached number 1 on the UK Dance Chart.